 As already described in Chapter 1, there are six direct greenhouse gases, each with different global warming potentials.
-In 2005, the total direct greenhouse gas net emissions (including LULUCF emissions) in the UK were estimated to be 655.4 Mt CO_2 equivalent.
-This was some 15.4% below the 1990 level.
-There was a reduction of about 15.3% relative to the base year under the Kyoto Protocol, which includes F gas emissions for 1995 rather than 1990.
+In 2006, the total direct greenhouse gas net emissions (including LULUCF emissions) in the UK were estimated to be 653.8 Mt CO_2 equivalent.
+This was some 15.6% below the 1990 level.
+There was a reduction of about 16.4% relative to the fixed base year under the Kyoto Protocol, which includes F gas emissions for 1995 rather than 1990 and only includes LULUCF emissions and removals under Article 3.7 (base year) and Articles 3.3, 3.4 for the rest of the timeseries.

-The following sections summarise the emission trends between 1990-2005 for the aggregated greenhouse gases, both by gas and by source.
+The following sections summarise the emission trends between 1990-2006 for the aggregated greenhouse gases, both by gas and by source.
 For a detailed breakdown on emission trends for all gases in all sectors, refer to Annex 6.
 Unless otherwise indicated, percentages quoted are relative to net emissions (i.e. emissions including removals from LULUCF).